Winifred Eileen Kemp Trust

 LW Arts received repeated funding over multiple years, suggesting that demonstrating effective outcomes encourages continued support.
 Their programmes focused on “mental and emotional wellbeing” through creative arts workshops in special education settings.

-4. Working Through Organizations
+4. Working Through Organisations

 5. Specific, Tangible Projects